hypo69/hypo/pytest/gemini - set 4/en/src/product/_examples/__init__.md

 2. **Docstring and Details Checks:** Tests are added to verify that `__doc__` and `__details__` are strings and are not empty.

-3. **Placeholder for Hypothetical Functions:** A `test_hypothetical_function` example demonstrates how to test functions if present in the code.
+3. **Placeholder for Hypothetical Functions:** A `test_hypothetical_function` example demonStartes how to test functions if present in the code.
 Replace the placeholder with actual tests for the specific functions found in the `hypotez/src/product/_examples/__init__.py` file if they exist.

 4. **Exception Handling (Best Practice):**  While the example code doesn't seem to raise exceptions, testing for potential exceptions (using `pytest.raises`) is essential for robustness.
 This is included in the example, in case that changes.